jbloomlab/map_flu_serum_Perth2009_H3_HA/results/analysis_notebook.md

 ### Compute serum average from retained samples
-We now compute the "average" selection among the retained samples for each serum.
+We now compute the average selection among the retained samples for each serum.

 First, confirm that we have retained just one sample per serum / library: